Jungle Mahals

+Background

+The Chuar Rebellion was a series of uprisings by the tribal communities in the Jungle Mahals region against the oppressive policies of the British East India Company.
+The British referred to the rebels as "Chuars," meaning "barbaric," due to their resistance to land revenue collection.
+The rebellion spread across Midnapore, Bishnupur, and Manbhum district, peaking in 1798-1799.
+In response to the unrest, the British reorganized the region, establishing the Jungle Mahals district and implementing stricter administrative control.
+The legacy of the rebellion influenced the socio-political identity of the region.

 History

+Established

 The vagueness of the jurisdiction caused inconvenience.
-In 1805, Regulation XVIII was passed whereby the areas known as Jungle Mahals was separated from the jurisdiction of the Magistrates of the districts of Burdwan, Birbhum, Bankura and Midnapore and placed under a Magistrate of Jungle Mahals.
-The district thus formed was composed of 23 parganas and mahals.
+In 1805, the new district of Jungle Mahals was created by a regulation (Regulation XVIII of 1805), comprising areas from Birbhum (the 1787 British district incorporating Bishnupur), Burdwan, and Midnapore, and placed under the jurisdiction of a new Magistrate.

+According to L.S.S.
+O'Malley, the district that was formed consisted of 23 parganas and Mahals.

+Jungle Mahal Uprising

+In 1832–33, the Jungle Mahal Uprising, also known as the Ganga Narayan Hungama, was led by Ganga Narayan in the Manbhum and Jungle Mahal areas of the erstwhile Midnapore district, Bengal, by Bhumij tribals.

+Disestablished

-By Regulation XIII of 1833, the district of Jungle Mahals was broken up.
+By Regulation XIII of 1833, the district of Jungle Mahals was broken up, and a new administrative unit known as the South-West Frontier Agency was formed.
 The estates of Senpahari, Shergarh and Bishnupur were transferred to Burdwan District and the remainder constituted the Manbhum District.

-The area of Bankura, Purulia and West Midnapore and Jhargram districts of West Bengal is still colloquially referred to as "Jungle Mahal".

 Statehood Demand

 In 2021, Saumitra Khan, Lok Sabha BJP MP demanded the creation of Junglemahal state consisting of Purulia, Jhargram, Bankura, parts of Birbhum, Purbo Medinipur, Paschim Medinipur and along with some other areas.
-He claimed that the Junglemahal area is least development and the demands of employment and development for locals could be met only if it gets statehood.
+He claimed that the Junglemahal area is least developed and the demands of employment and development for locals could be met only if it gets statehood.

 The West Bengal state BJP unit, however, distanced itself from the Junglemahal statehood demand.
-A Trinamool congress leader filed Complaint against Saumitra Khan for demanding statehood for Junglemahal.
+A Trinamool Congress leader filed a complaint against Saumitra Khan for demanding statehood for Junglemahal.